The First Contract Derek Jeter Ever Signed Was Worth Zero Dollars

 He made more than $266 million in MLB earnings alone

-In his 20-plus years in the New York Yankees organization, which obviously includes his years in the minor leagues, Derek Jeter made more than $266,230,000, according to Spotrac, which includes the $800,000 signing bonus he received when he was drafted.
-He obviously made hundreds of millions more in endorsements.
-He became one of the richest players in MLB history, which is why he’s now a part-owner of the Miami Marlins.
+In his 20-plus in the New York Yankees organization, which includes his years in the minor leagues, Derek Jeter made more than $266.3 million, including the $800,000 signing bonus he received when he was drafted, and made hundreds of millions more in endorsements.

 But while that initial $800,000 bonus was a part of his first baseball contract, the first contract he ever signed was worth zero dollars, a deal made with his parents long before he became a household name.